gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

 ## Introduction

-Assume that you built a kickass AI application using a large language model (LLM) like GPT-4 or LLaMA.
+Assume that you built a kickass AI application using a LLM(Large Language Model) like GPT-5 or Gemini 3.
 You showed it to your teammates, your manager, your client.
 Everyone is happy.
 You get the go ahead to deploy it to production.

 After 1 month, your client comes back to you.
 He is not happy with the cost of running the application.
 The inference cost is too high.
 Instead of saving cost, the application is costing more money than before.
 He wants you to reduce the cost of running the application.
-You think to yourself, "Hmm, maybe I can fine-tune a smaller model on my specific use case.
-That should reduce the inference cost significantly".
+You think to yourself, "Hmm, maybe I can use a cheaper model.
+This should reduce the inference cost significantly".
 You replace the model, test it with some use cases, and the results were satisfactory.
 Your client is happy again.
 You get the go ahead to deploy the model to production.

 After 3 months, your client comes back to you again.
 This time, he is not happy with the quality of the responses from the model.
 The model is not able to handle some specific queries related to his domain.
 He wants you to improve the quality of the responses.
 You think to yourself, "Hmm, maybe I can fine-tune the model further on more specific data related to his domain".
 You gather more data, fine-tune the model again, test it with some use cases, and the results were satisfactory.
 Your client is happy again.
 You get the go ahead to deploy the model to production.

 Above is an example of how fine-tuning can help improve the performance and reduce the cost of running an AI application.
 Fine-tuning allows you to adapt a pre-trained model to your specific use case, making it more efficient and effective.
-In the following sections, we will explore how to fine-tune large language models (LLMs).
-We will also discuss how to deploy the fine-tuned models using AWS SageMaker.
+In the following sections, we will explore how to fine-tune large language models (LLMs) end-to-end with a practical notebook walkthrough.

 ## What exactly is Fine-Tuning?